-All obligations under the Credit Agreement are guaranteed by us and each of our material subsidiaries.
+All obligations under the CIBC Credit Agreement are guaranteed by us and each of our material subsidiaries.
 All obligations of us and each guarantor are secured by substantially all of our and each guarantor's assets, including their intellectual property, subject to certain exceptions, including a perfected security interest in substantially all tangible and intangible assets of us and each guarantor.
-Under the Credit Agreement, we have agreed to certain affirmative and negative covenants to which we will remain subject until maturity.
-The financial covenants include maintaining a minimum liquidity amount of \$3.0 million; the requirement, on an annual basis, to deliver to OrbiMed annual audited financial statements with an unqualified audit opinion from our independent registered public accounting firm; and restrictions on our activities, including limitations on dispositions, mergers or acquisitions; encumbering our intellectual property; incurring indebtedness or liens; paying dividends; making certain investments; and engaging in certain other business transactions.
-The obligations under the Credit Agreement are subject to acceleration upon the occurrence of specified events of default, including payment default, change in control, bankruptcy, insolvency, certain defaults under other material debt, certain events with respect to governmental approvals (if such events could cause a material adverse change in our business), failure to comply with certain covenants, including the minimum liquidity and unqualified audit opinion covenants, and a material adverse change in our business, operations or other financial condition.
-As of March 31, 2022, we were in compliance with all of the covenants under the Credit Agreement.
+Under the CIBC Credit Agreement, we have agreed to certain affirmative and negative covenants to which we will remain subject until maturity.
+The financial covenants include (x) a requirement to maintain a minimum liquidity amount of the greater of either (i) Trailing Four Month EBITDA Burn (as defined in the CIBC Credit Agreement) (only if EBITDA is negative) and (ii) \$10.0 million, and (y) a requirement to maintain total net revenue of at least 75% of the level set forth in the total revenue plan presented to CIBC; the requirement, on an annual basis, to deliver to CIBC annual audited financial statements with an unqualified audit opinion from our independent registered public accounting firm (subject to customary exceptions) and a requirement to deliver monthly and quarterly unaudited financial statements; and restrictions on our activities, including limitations on dispositions, mergers or acquisitions; encumbering our intellectual property; incurring indebtedness or liens; paying dividends; making certain investments; and engaging in certain other business transactions.
+The obligations under the CIBC Credit Agreement are subject to acceleration upon the occurrence of specified events of default, including payment default, change in control, bankruptcy, insolvency, certain defaults under other material debt, certain events with respect to governmental approvals (if such events could cause a material adverse change in our business), failure to comply with certain covenants, including the minimum liquidity and audit opinion covenants, failure to maintain deposit accounts with CIBC, and a material adverse change

-Upon the occurrence of an event of default and until such event of default is no longer continuing, the Applicable Margin will increase by 4.0% per annum.
-If an event of default (other than certain events of bankruptcy or insolvency) occurs and is continuing, OrbiMed may declare all or any portion of the outstanding principal amount of the borrowings plus accrued and unpaid interest to be due and payable.
-Upon the occurrence of certain events of bankruptcy or insolvency, all of the outstanding principal amount of the borrowings, subject to certain exceptions, with portions of net cash proceeds of certain asset sales and certain casualty and condemnation events.
-While we do not expect that the transition from LIBOR, including any legal or regulatory changes made in response to its future phase out, or the risks related to its discontinuance will have a material effect on our financing costs, the impact is uncertain at this time.
+During the continuance of an event of default, the interest rate per annum will be equal to the rate that would have otherwise been applicable at the time of the event of default plus 2.0%.
+If an event of default (other than certain events of bankruptcy or insolvency) occurs and is continuing, CIBC may declare all or any portion of the outstanding principal amount of the borrowings plus accrued and unpaid interest to be due and payable.
+Upon the occurrence of certain events of bankruptcy or insolvency, all of the outstanding principal amount of the borrowings plus accrued and unpaid interest will automatically become due and payable.
+In addition, we may be required to prepay outstanding borrowings, subject to certain exceptions, with portions of net cash proceeds of certain asset sales and certain casualty and condemnation events.